Sarah plays the koto

 This is what koto music looks like.
 It’s a form of tablature and is read top to bottom, right to left.

-Click here to read “Zithering Away,” my essay exploring the koto, which was published in 2012 in Cha: An Asian Literary Journal.
+Click here to read “Zithering Away,” my essay exploring the koto, which was published in Cha: An Asian Literary Journal.

 Leave a reply